armory3d/armory_docs/graphics/global_illumination.md

 Armory features a fully dynamic global illumination technique based on a combination of voxel cone-tracing and screen-space ray-tracing.
 First, the scene is voxelized and processed into a 3D texture.
 This data is then used to gather coarse lighting of the scene.
 Afterwards, screen-space ray-tracing is performed for detail.

 - Download stand-alone demo [available soon].
-- Example .blend available on [GitHub](https://github.com/armory3d/armorbench1).
+- Example .blend available on [GitHub](https://github.com/armory3d/armory_calibration/tree/master/curio_shop).

 ![](img/gi/comp.jpg)

 ## Requirements

-- A graphics card with OpenGL 4.5 support for voxelization.
+- A graphics card with **OpenGL 4.5** support for voxelization.
-- Windows(C++ and Krom targets) is supported, Linux coming up next.
+- **Windows** (C++ and Krom targets) is supported, Linux coming up next.
-- For Blender 2.79, launch project in stand-alone window (F5).
+- For Blender 2.79, launch project in **stand-alone window** (F5).
 In Blender 2.8 the global illumination also runs directly in viewport.
 - Fetch the latest Armory using the built-in [Armory Updater](http://armory3d.org/manual/dev/gitversion.html).

 ## Quick start

-To auto-enable global illumination in your scene, simply set `Armory Render Path - Preset` to `Max`.
-Read on to learn about the configuration details.
+To enable global illumination in your scene using default settings, set `Properties - Render - Armory Render Path - Preset` to `Max`.
+Read on to learn about the configuration.

 ## Voxels